jb2170/cpython/Doc/library/shutil.rst

    This context manager is :ref:`reentrant <reentrant-cms>`.

    .. versionchanged:: 3.14
-      This context manager used to be located in :mod:`contextlib`
+      This context manager used to be located in :mod:`contextlib` as :class:`!chdir`

 .. class:: umask_of(mask)